 "They thought they were OK," Rogan said.
 "He didn't even ask for a towel or anything."

-Dolce said he believes the scale that Hendricks had been weighing himself on at a Dallas health club had been jostled while Hendricks was in the sauna and it was out of calibration.
+Dolce said he believes the scale which Hendricks had been weighing himself on at a Dallas health club had been jostled while Hendricks was in the sauna and it was out of calibration.

 Dolce said when Hendricks arrived at Gilley's, he and everyone on his team was confident he'd make weight.